AKROGIS/Facility-Processing/New Schema Migration/Attachments.md

    EXIF.
 9. ALTITUDE - The altitude of the camera as reported by the GPS sensor in the camera.
 This will typically be in meters above the reference ellipsoid.
 If null, it is assumed that the camera is about 1.5 meters above ground at the horizontal location.
+Geotagged photos will create 3D points, so this attribute can typically be calculated from the Z value in the SHAPE.
+   This attribute is helpful when the photos are used in a 2D GIS system like ArcMap.